 Deciding on how to pay for your education is just as critical as what school you will attend and your major area of study.

-Your first stop should be the Ball State Office of Scholarships and Financial Aid, which has information about federal grants, scholarships, work-study loans, and other options.
+Your first stop should be the Ball State Office of Financial Aid and Scholarships, which has information about federal grants, scholarships, work-study loans, and other options.

 Graduate students are encouraged to apply for any available graduate assistantships.
 Positions in the Department of Computer Science may be limited, but a number of other departments are also seeking assistance.
 Besides gaining valuable teaching, research, and administrative experience, graduate assistants receive a waiver on tuition, a stipend, and some privileges.